oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       **Step 2**

-      Enter the credentails as suggested below.
+      Enter the credentials as suggested below.

       ```
       Administrator Name: PDBADMIN